gormshaw23/FullStackSocialMediaMock/README.md

 # FullStackSocialMediaMock
- An individual endeavor to understand and mock a full stack social using eact, Redux, Node, Express & MongoDB
+ An individual endeavor to understand and mock a full stack social using react, Redux, Node, Express & MongoDB